pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 ## Assumptions and Conventions

+{% marginblock %}
+Some of the techniques may also be applicable to cases where the compiler is *accepting* code that it should be rejecting; but I am little wary of advertising these tools for use in that context, which is why you're reading this in the margin and not the main text.
+{% endmarginblock %}
-The tests I am talking about minimizing in this post are cases where the compiler itself fails in some way: an ICE, a link failure, rejecting code that it should be accepting, or accepting code that it should be rejecting.
+The tests I am talking about minimizing in this post are cases where the compiler itself fails in some way: an ICE, a link failure, or rejecting code that it should be accepting.
 Bugs that are witnessed by actually running the generated code are, for the most part, *not* covered by the patterns here.
 In particular: many of the patterns presented here rely on making semantic changes to the input: changing values, or replacing